Malcolm Glazer: Philanthropy, lobbying, and political influence

 In addition to his business ventures, Glazer was also involved in philanthropic efforts.
 He launched the Glazer Family Foundation in 1999, which is dedicated to assisting charitable and educational causes in the Tampa Bay community.
 During its existence, the foundation has donated millions in programs, tickets, grants and in-kind contributions.
 The foundation donated $5 million toward the construction of the Glazer Children's Museum in downtown Tampa, which opened on September 25, 2010.

 Glazer also oversaw the operations of the far-reaching Glazer Family Foundation's Vision Program, created in 2006 to provide school children with an opportunity to have vision problems identified in schools at an early age.
 The initiative, highlighted by the Vision Mobile, visits schools and provides eye examinations to thousands of disadvantaged children.

+Glazer has also donated millions to Israeli universities like Ben-Gurion University.

 Glazer's charitable activities also included the Tampa Bay Sports Commission, an organization that promotes amateur sports activities.
 Glazer committed $2 million to the commission.

 In 2025, his son Edward and daughter-in-law Shari Glazer were among the donors who funded the White House's East Wing demolition, and planned building of a ballroom.